-OIRM supports four research-based programs, available to Ontario-based researchers and/or trainees.
+From 2014 – 2020 OIRM supported four research-based programs for Ontario-based researchers and/or trainees.

-The OIRM Fellowship Award supports outstanding trainees in basic research or health professions for up to three years to pursue a specific line of research in bioengineering, stem cells and/or regenerative medicine.
+The OIRM Fellowship Award supported outstanding trainees in basic research or health professions for up to three years to pursue a specific line of research in bioengineering, stem cells and/or regenerative medicine.